ff137/luno_openapi/docs/MarketApi.md

     # Create an instance of the API class
     api_instance = luno_openapi.MarketApi(api_client)
-    pair = 'XBTZAR' # str | Currency pair of the market to list the trades from since = '1520438111000' # str | Fetch trades executed after this time, specified as a Unix timestamp in milliseconds.
+    pair = 'XBTZAR' # str | Currency pair of the market to list the trades from since = 56 # int | Fetch trades executed after this time, specified as a Unix timestamp in milliseconds.
 An error will be returned if this is before 24h ago.
 Use this parameter to either restrict to a shorter window or to iterate over the trades in case you need more than the 100 most recent trades. (optional)

     try:
         # List recent trades